On-route place guide

 On Route 20

-Fredonia is the practical and leisure anchor for the first live western New York cluster.
+Fredonia is the practical and leisure anchor for the first live western New York stretch.

 Why stop here